 Back pain may be due to lung cancer in very rare cases.

 A case study in the Journal of the Advanced Practitioner in Oncology highlights one such case.
-The study notes that complications can cause the cancer to spread to the bones in about 30 to 40 percent of people with non-small cell lung cancer.
+The study notes that complications can cause the cancer to spread to the bones in about

 Specific conditions affecting the spine or muscles may also lead to upper back pain.
 These include: